 Tracking mountain gorillas and chimpanzees comes almost on every solo traveler’s list although there is much more to do on the safari, including boat trips, mountain climbing, game drives, nature walks and cultural encounters among others.
 At Jinja, you can engage in adventure activities such as whitewater rafting, bungee jumping, jet boating and kayaking.
 During your safari, you want to get a great adventure but your safety, as well as your property’s, is a priority.
 Below are important do’s and don’ts that will help you throughout your safari.

 Have all your emergency contacts noted somewhere so that in case of loss of your phone or property or you want quick access to them, you can get them.

 Protect your valuables

 Make sure to keep all your valuables very safe.
 Property such as phone, laptop, tab and camera should be well kept both at the lodge and amidst the trip.
-You can use a debit card for most of the activities now while on an Uganda safari but if you want to use cash, carry only what you estimate to be enough the day’s activities.
+You can use a debit card for most of the activities now while on an Uganda safari but if you want to use cash, carry only what you estimate to be enough for the day’s activities.

 Mind your dress code

-Just like in most parts of Africa, Uganda is still conservative in regards to the way of dressing.
+Just like in most parts of Africa, Uganda is still conservative in regard to the way of dressing.
 Wearing skimpy skirts and dresses plus open and small blouses is considered cultural abuse and surely attracts locals’ attention.
 It is advisable to wear clothes that go below the knees and cover the shoulders.

 Learn local language key phrases